cocos/cocos-docs/en/publish/publish-android-instant.md

 - **Resource Server Address**

   The download address of the remote resource, can be a CDN address.
-Put the `path_to_your_project/build/jsb-link/remote_assets` folder into the server or CDN, Cocos Creator will go to this address to download the resources that are not in the first package. **Note**: Server Address should not contain `/remote_assets`.
+Put the `path_to_your_project/build/jsb-link/remote_assets` folder into the server or CDN, Cocos Creator will go to this address to download the resources that are not in the first package.

+  > **Note**: server Address should not contain `/remote_assets`.

 - **Default URL**